nhsconnect/Digital-Child-Health/Generation/Profile.BirthDetailsEvent/DCH-Bundle-BirthDetailsEvent-1.md

-This 'DCH-Bundle-BirthDetailsEvent-1' Bundle resource profile is used as a container to collect a combination of the following resources, as ordered below, to fulfill the information requirements of a Birth Details Event for the Child Health Services Event Catalogue:
+This 'DCH-Bundle-BirthDetailsEvent-1' Bundle resource profile is used as a container to collect a combination of the following resources, as ordered below, to fulfill the information requirements of a Birth Details Event:

 - [DCH-MessageHeader-BirthDetailsEvent-1]
 - [DCH-Encounter-BirthEvent-1]
+- [CareConnect-Organization-1]
 - [CareConnect-DCH-Patient-Baby-1]
 - [CareConnect-DCH-Observation-LengthOfPregnancy-1]
 - [CareConnect-DCH-Observation-NumberOfFetusesInConfinement-1]